-A plugin like EmbeditPro allows you to easily insert code into content inside your WordPress posts and pages.
+A plugin like EmbedIt Pro allows you to easily insert scripts into content inside your WordPress pages and posts.

 If you need to add scripts outside of regular content areas, then you will need to either customize your site or use a plugin like the one described below.

-To view the plugin’s comprehensive documentation, go here:
+For comprehensive documentation, go here:

 (‘Create New Code Block’ window)

-(CJT code area)
+(CJT code field)

-(Select where to add your block of code)
+(Select where to add your code block)

-(Access CJT features via the toolbar)
+(Access CJT features via the toolbar menu)

-Click the ‘Save All Changes’ button to save your settings …
+Click Save All Changes after creating or editing your code block to save your code settings …

 Some scripts will ask you to verify that your code has been added correctly and some will not.

-Use the search function (Ctrl+F) or scroll down until you can find the code that you have added (code added to a page header is normally located between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you can locate the code that you have added (if adding code to the header section, it will normally be contained between the <head> and </head> tags) …